Updated on January 8, 2021 by Lyric Fergusson

 You want to make sure you buy age-appropriate toothbrushes.
-Always make sure to check the recommended age on packaging.
-Too big a toothbrush head can make little one’s gag.
+Always make sure to check the recommended age on the packaging.
+Too big of a toothbrush head can make your little one’s gag.

 5. Do I have to help my child brush their teeth?

 You should never let a young child brush their teeth unsupervised as it can present a choking hazard.
 You also want to make sure that they’re getting all their teeth, especially those molars in the back.
 It’s okay to let them try by themselves, but always make sure you help go over tricky areas.

 Brushing doesn’t just have to be about hitting that 2-minute timer – you can make it fun!
 Toothbrushes that have a built-in timer or apps are a great way to encourage the fun side of staying healthy.
 Try downloading an app or looking for printable certificates (like the ones that come with the Brusheez Electric toothbrush) to reward good habits.